 42. If the person worked for a company, business, or government agency, print the name of the company, not the name of the person's supervisor.
 If the person worked for an individual or a business that had no company name, print the name of the individual this person worked for.
 If the person worked in his or her own un-named business, print "self-employed.
 If the person is currently in active duty military, please mark the checkbox and then print the name of the Armed Forces branch."

-Enter descriptions like the following: hospital, newspaper publishing, mail order house, auto engine manufacturing, bank.
+Enter descriptions like the following: newspaper publishing, mail order house, auto engine manufacturing.

 Enter descriptions like the following: registered nurse, personnel manager, supervisor of order department, secretary, accountant, high school teacher, etc.

-Do not enter single words such as: nurse, manager, teacher, etc.
+If possible, avoid single words such as: nurse, manager, and teacher.

 Enter descriptions like the following: patient care, directing hiring policies, supervising order clerks, typing and filing, reconciling financial records, etc.